Dungyichao/OPC_Data_Access/README.md

 4. Use OPC server to collect FCS data on behalf of client program.
 The data can be stored in SQL database for later processing.

 # 2. Human Interface Station (HIS)
 Let's take a look at what a DCS operator would see on their screen on the HIS.
-You can see some alarm, silo, piping, valve, pumps, and some values.
+You can see browser bar, graphics, some alarm, silo, piping, valve, pumps, and some values.
+The user interface program directly asks data from FCS or send command to the FCS therefore control the production process value.
 <p align="center">
 <img src="/image/CENTUMVP-HMI.png" height="90%" width="90%">
 </p>